TEN-framework/ten_framework/docs/ten_agent/customize_your_agent.md

 # Customize your agent

-## Using the power of graph designer
+## Using the power of TEN Graph Designer(Beta)

 <figure><img src="../assets/gif/graph_designer.gif" alt=""><figcaption></figcaption></figure>

-The Graph Designer is a user-friendly, visual tool that allows you to create and modify the behavior and responses of the TEN Agent without needing to write code.
-This approach is highly recommended for its ease of use and efficiency.
-By leveraging the Graph Designer, you can quickly design complex interactions and workflows through a graphical interface, making it accessible even for those with limited programming experience.
+TEN Graph Designer is a powerful tool that allows you to customize the behavior and responses of the TEN Agent without needing to write code.
+This approach is recommended for its ease of use.

-WIP
+In the canvas, you can design your flow by dragging and dropping nodes and connecting them with lines.

+Since the TEN Graph Designer is in Beta now, there are some limitations.
+For example, the graph you are working on needs to match the graph you are testing with.
+Otherwise, the changes you make will not be reflected in the results.

+## Changing the code yourself

+If you feel comfortable editing the code yourself, you are more than welcome to do so.
+In `agents/property.json`, find the corresponding graph and manipulate any values you want.

+After making changes, simply refresh the page and connect to the agent, and the changes will take effect.